yihui/yihui.org/content/en/2026-09-20-knitr-backlog.md

 few ways to support the work with, as I said then, zero expectation.

 Zero expectation turned out to be the right frame.
-Since that post I've received a total of about 35 US dollars, plus 100 Chinese yuan (roughly 15 dollars), and a new GitHub sponsor with \$5/month.
+Since that post I've received a total of 35 US dollars, plus 100 Chinese yuan (roughly 15 dollars), and a new GitHub sponsor with \$5/month.
 These are not numbers that change anything financially---but because I truly expected nothing, it is infinitely better than my expectation.
 I sincerely thank the four kind sponsors.